 Can you drink in North Korea?
 Can North Koreans drink?
-Are there any nightclubs in North Korea?
 These are just some of the questions we veterans of the DPRK get asked on a regular basis.
 Let’s get to some North Korea myth-busting: here’s our guide to the beer of Pyongyang and North Korea.

 Can you drink in North Korea?

 One of the biggest misconceptions from foreigners that have never visited the DPRK is that there is a prohibition on drinking.
 To the contrary, and much like in South Korea, beer and soju are very important aspects of North Korean culture.

 In fact, North Koreans receive part of their monthly rations in beer!
 They’re entitled to 5 litres of free beer each month.

 When you travel to North Korea, having a chat over a few beers with your local guides is indeed a rewarding experience.

 What is the microbrewery scene like in North Korea?

 Micro-brewing is a big thing in North Korea, with the ale served in the tea shop of the Yanggakdo International Hotel, or at the Koryo Hotel being particularly famous.
 There’s also renowned brews being served at the Rakwon Paradise Bar and even at the Kwangbok Supermarket, where the local brew will set you back less than 20 cents.
 It is also possible to snap up microbrewed North Korean beer cans from some stores.

 How about Taedonggang Beer?